golang-leipzig/golang-leipzig.github.io/content/posts/meetup-60-wrapup.md

 ## Misc

+* The nix package repository is one of the most comprehesive ones, see: [Repository statistics](https://repology.org/repositories/statistics/newest), with over 142992 packages, [AUR](https://repology.org/repository/aur) has 112992 (2026-05-28).
 * Nix based tools that help setting update development environments: [flox](https://flox.dev/), [devenv](https://devenv.sh/), ...
 * The past decade has seen mostly container based attempts at reproducibility, with [some caveats](https://arxiv.org/pdf/2601.12811):